hachchch/Geneciv/README.md

 # Geneciv
 4.5BYA...
-There are no any Creatures on Earth. but, Abiogenesis always happen even if it's dead environment.
+There are no any Creatures on Earth. but, Abiogenesis always can happen even if it's the hell world.
 You can make it.

 What is the most wonderful story of the our planet?